-AT&T Pension Plan: Payment Options
+Your Pension Plan: Payment Options

-Thinking about what to do with your pension is an important part of planning for your retirement at AT&T. How should you take the Lump Sum or Annuity and when should you take it?
+At this time in the economic cycle there is unbelievable inflation risk.
+You'll have no inflation protection if you select the annuity.
+You may want the security of the monthly benefit.
+If that's the case you should take the annuity and buy a life insurance policy (protection for spouse, children), which will maximize your pension.
+Thinking about what to do with your pension is an important part of planning for your retirement at Sempra.
+Should you take the Lump Sum or Annuity?
+When should you take it?
 What is best for you and your family?

-You should routinely use the tools and resources found on The Retirement Group's E-Book Library, such as the Telecomkit(17), to model your pension benefit in retirement and the pension payment options that will be available to you.

-You can also contact an AT&T focused advisor at The Retirement Group at (800)-900-5867.
-We will get you in front of an AT&T dedicated advisor to help you start the retirement process and tell you about your payment.

-To find more information on determining how much cash flow you need in retirement, read our e-book

-"Determining Cash Flow"
+You should routinely use the tools and resources found on The Retirement Group's e-book gallery, such as the Utilityykit(17), to model your pension benefit in retirement and the pension payment options that will be available to you.
+You can also contact a Sempra focused advisor at The Retirement Group at (800)-900-5867.
+We will get you in front of a Sempra dedicated advisor to help you start the retirement process and tell you about your payment.
+To find more information on determining how much cash flow you need in retirement, read our e-book "Determining Cash Flow" Note: We recommend you read the Sempra Summary Plan Description.
+The Retirement Group is not affiliated with Sempra.

+Next Step:

+Qetermine if you should take the Sempra Pension as a Lump Sum or Annuity.
+How do interest rates affect your decision?
+Use the "UtilityKit" (17) to understand cash flow, interest rates, and explore which pension option might be the best fit for you during retirement.
+As you get closer to your retirement date, contact a Sempra focused advisor at The Retirement Group and also read the applicable SPD Summary(4) to start your retirement process.
+Sempra will need you to provide documents that show proof of birth, marriage, divorce, Social Security number, etc., for you and your spouse/legally recognized partner.
+Sempra has Beneficiary Designation online to make updates to your beneficiary designations, if applicable to your pension program.
+Please read your SPD for more details(4).